 A lot of factors go into whether a fire is easy to light.
 Something could be wrong with the ventilation that is bringing too much cold air in, or the flue or other components of the fireplace could be in bad states of repair.

-Chimney sweeps make sure that air, smoke and gases are moving up and out of the chimney efficiently.
+Chimney sweep cleaners make sure that air, smoke and gases are moving up and out of the chimney efficiently.
 No one loves having smoke billow back into the living room after lighting a fire.

-Chimney sweeps inspect and clean each component of a fireplace and can test whether it’s working properly.
+Chimney sweep cleaners inspect and clean each component of a fireplace and can test whether it’s working properly.
 They’ll examine vents to ensure the proper flow of air that keeps you and any family members or guests safe as you all enjoy the relaxing fire.

 Most experts recommend having a chimney swept at least once a year.
 How often a chimney should be cleaned depends a large amount on how often the fireplace gets used.